-C STUDENT SUPPORT AND CONFLICT RESOLUTION
+B STUDENT SUPPORT AND CONFLICT RESOLUTION

 The Department understands that students may need support in case of personal struggles or interpersonal conflict.
 There are numerous routes of mediation and conflict resolution.
-Often, the first step will be to talk to someone within the department.
+Often, the first step will be to talk to someone within the department, however, the NUGW-UE also has an established grievance procedure which may be appropriate in certain situations.
 Designated faculty and staff that can help or provide referrals for Department-specific issues (e.g., academic struggles, issues with research progress, student-advisor disagreements) are listed below, and include both tenure and non-tenure eligible faculty as well as staff:

-- Mark Hersam, Department Chair (Tenure-line) - Kathleen Stair, Assistant Department Chair (Non-tenure Eligible) - Ken Shull, Director of Graduate Studies (Tenure-line) - Jonathan Emery, Assistant Director of Graduate Studies (Non-tenure Eligible) - Marylin Hall, Business Administrator (Staff)
+- Mark Hersam, Department Chair (Tenure-line) - Kathleen Stair, Assistant Department Chair (Non-tenure Eligible) - Ken Shull, Director of Graduate Studies (Tenure-line) - Jonathan Emery, Assistant Director of Graduate Studies (Non-tenure Eligible) - Marilyn Hall, Business Administrator (Staff)